 What Happens When You Delete Volume in Disk Management

-You may plan to show properties of a volume or extend a volume by right clicking on it, but you mistakenly choose “Delete Volume” option and then press “Yes” button in the delete volume window.
-Oops, that volume turns into unallocated space immediately and all files are gone with it.
+It an ordinary option to show properties of a volume or extend a volume by right clicking on it.
+But, you may choose “Delete Volume” option and then press “Yes” button in the delete volume window by mistake.

-Let’s take a look at this concrete example:
+Let’s take a look at this example:

-"I accidentally deleted the volume D from my dynamic disk0 and it now shows as unallocated space.
-Is there any way to revert that?"– asked by papoos on SevenForums
+I accidentally deleted the volume D from my dynamic disk0 and it now shows as unallocated space.
+Is there any way to revert that?– asked by papoos on SevenForums

 Chapter 2: How Do You Recover Files from Dynamic Disk in Windows